jeremejazz/gospelslides/content/presentations/lifes-greatest-discovery/index.md

 ---

-Here is what the Bible teaches about...
+Here is what the Bible teaches about ...
 ## the Church!

 ---